 The only restrictions you have are your own.
 How you use social media depends on your company’s corporate social media strategy.

-Formulating corporate social media strategy and then executing it can be more difficult than anticipated.
-Not only must the social media fit in with everything else going on, it must also deliver tangible results.
+Formulating corporate social media strategy and then executing it can be difficult.
+Not only must the social media fit in with everything else going on, it must also deliver tangible results with minimal risk.

 For Social Media to Add Value it Must:

 - Be a cultural fit with the communications planning and deployment process;

 - Be compatible with ongoing reporting activities and requirements, such as quarterly results;

 - Complement and enhance the planned and unplanned delivery of regular, special and tactical press releases;

 - Highlight the company’s corporate strengths through a distinct storyline or narrative style;